PINYIRAO/Back-End-Assignment02/debugging/DEBUGGING.md

 Answer: No for this moment.

 -   How does this enhance your understanding of the overall project?
 Answer: when no documents match the query conditions, Firestore does not raise an error.
-We need to handle this case manually and raise an error by ourself if we want to provide a user-friendly experience..
+We need to handle this case manually and raise an error by ourself if we want to provide a user-friendly experience.

-## Scenario 3: when query parameters not provided, what would happen when get their values?
+## Scenario 3: Watch how the error-handling middleware function handles errors when a document does not exist

 -   **Breakpoint Location:** [File and line number]

-Answer: line 29 in employeeController.ts
+Answer: line 56 in errorHandler.ts

 -   **Objective:** [What you are investigating or trying to understand]

-Answer: watch the parameters default value when not provided
+Answer: watch the error object handled and the process of error handling

 ### Debugger Observations
 -   **Variable States:** [List key variables and their values]

-Answer: when I sent a request only providing department parameter in query, I got the variable values through the code "const { department, branchId }: EmployeeQueryParams = req.query;":
-department: IT
-branchId: undefined
+Answer:
+variable: err,
+value:
+code:"DOCUMENT_NOT_FOUND"
+name:"RepositoryError"
+statuscode:404
+message:"Document not found in collection employees with id po8ih8rM3mHBRr2oFyrZ"

 -   **Call Stack:** [Summarize the function sequence leading to the breakpoint]
 Answer: I don't need to observe it in the scenario.

 -   **Behavior:**
 Answer:
-When the parameter not provided in query, it would be set as the default value undefined
+When the program throws an error, the error handler takes over and provides the user with a meaningful response, including error details.

 ### Analysis

 -   What did you learn from this scenario?

-Answer: how to deal with query parameter.
+Answer: I learned when the error handler is triggered, and how it will end the request processing.

 -   Did you observe any unexpected behavior?
 If so, what might be the cause?
 Answer: No for this moment.

 -   Are there areas for improvement or refactoring in this part of the code?
 Answer: No for this moment.

 -   How does this enhance your understanding of the overall project?

-Answer: I have learned that the paramter would be undefined when not provided which could let me how to defined the type in TS project.
+Answer: I have learned that the error handler can provide the user with a consistent and meaningful response, depending on whether the program itself provides meaningful error messages and a consistent error type definition.